webb-ai/k8s-agent/README.md

 - vpa objects (if vpa is used)
 - keda objects (if keda is used)

-For configmaps and secrets, the data field is deleted since it may contain sensitive information.
+For secrets, the data field is deleted since it may contain sensitive information.

 ## Deploy to your cluster